ULTIMATE GLACIER NATIONAL PARK GUIDE FOR ACTIVITIES AND ATTRACTIONS

 As Montanans, we have a special place in our hearts for Glacier National Park and today we’re going to share with you our top recommendations for what to do while visiting this majestic mountain paradise.

-IMPORTANT TRAVEL INFO for 2021: Glacier National Park is requiring a separate entrance ticket for Going-to-the-Sun Road and the North Fork area this summer between the hours of 6am and 5pm from May 28 to September 6, 2021, in addition to the regular park pass due to expecting a record breaking number of visitors in summer 2021.
+IMPORTANT TRAVEL INFO for 2022: Glacier National Park is requiring a separate entrance ticket for Going-to-the-Sun Road and the North Fork area this summer between the hours of 6am and 4pm from May 27 to September 11, 2022, in addition to the regular park pass visitors must purchase.
 The ticket sales open up for each date 60 days in advance with some held to be released two days in advance.
 Find out more here.
 Going-to-the-Sun Road is one of the top things to do in Glacier National Park and several of the hikes listed below are only accessible from this drive so be sure to plan ahead for this extra ticket requirement if going to Glacier this summer.
 North Fork is also popular since it’s near Polebridge Mercantile.

 Water Adventures in Glacier National Park